ThePunisher77777/SE1-Assignment/README.md

 # Fundamentals of Software Systems - Software Evolution - Part 1 Assignment

+# Task 1: Defect Analysis
+## Question: Calculate and plot the total number of defects per month.
+Why do you think the number of defects dropped sharply in October 2025?
+Commit 2ccc6ca contains many commit messages in one.
+Multiple of these have the word fix in them.
+But since we only count if the keyword is in the commit and not how often it is in the commit, we will get a 1 for the month October in 2025. https://github.com/huggingface/transformers/commit/2ccc6cae21faaf11631efa5fb9054687ae5dc931

+## Question 2: Calculate and plot the number of defects per month for the two files with the highest number of defects.
+In which month were the most defects introduced?
+How would you explain it?
+Manually examine the repository for that month (e.g., change logs, releases, commit messages) and come up with a hypothesis.
+March 2025.
+We can see that there was a large change 'Gemma3' with many commits.
+This seems like a large introduction of a new model/module which can cause many issues.

+## Question 3: What are the limitations of this method for finding defective hotspots?
+### 1. Keyword restriction
+We restrict ourselves to certain keywords.
+We don't know how commit messages are handled, it could be that sometimes none of the keywords provided in this code is ever used for a fix. (we make assumptions about the commit message handling)

+### 2. Defective files having side effects on other files
+Further we consider whole commits and then look at the files within one commit containing one of the keywords.
+This can lead to noisy data in the sense that we consider files to be "defective" since they were changed in one of those commits containing a certain keyword even if they did not have a defect.
+A scenario for this could be when a file references a defective file or need to acces some of its methods and maybe the signature of the method (params or return values) changed with the fix.

 # Task 2: Complexity Analysis of the Transformers Repository

 ## Overview